Jon-Biz/Bonepup/readme.md

 JSON access
 -----------
-Access to wordpress is facilitated by a modified version of XXX's json-plugin.
 You will need to install this plugin before you can access the wordpress data.

 * install the attached json plugin (wordpress admin console/settings/plugins/install plugin from zip/upload)
 * activate the plugin, (from wp-admin/plugins.php) if necessary